 I was raised in the warmth of Middle Eastern and Armenian culture, where resilience, deep reflection, and the beauty of community were woven into everyday life.
 Now, as a New Yorker, I’ve learned to blend the wisdom of the East with the dynamic energy of the West, creating a unique space for healing and growth.
 Fluent in Arabic, Armenian, and English, I connect with clients from all backgrounds on this shared journey of transformation.

-As a certified hypnotist and child therapist, I specialize in helping clients reconnect with their inner child —the part of us that holds old wounds, fears, and limiting beliefs.
-My work is rooted in developing a sense of compassion & connection—to ourselves, to each other, and to the deeper meaning of our lives.
+As a certified hypnotist and licensed child therapist, I specialize in helping people to reconnect with their inner child —the part of us that holds old wounds, fears, and limiting beliefs.
+My work is rooted in developing a sense of compassion & connection to ourselves, to each other, and to the deeper meaning of our lives.

 Patricia Talisse, LMSW, NBCCH